talk2viren/umermansoor.github.io/_posts/2016-05-27-avoid-singletons-to-write-testable-code.md

 excerpt_separator: <!--more-->
 ---

-Often times in software development, there is a need to share a single instance or exactly one object throughout the code base.
-For example, we might want to store all online users in one central registry or share a central queue amongst all producers and consumers.
+Often times in software development, there is a need to share a single object of a class throughout the code base.
+For example, we might want to store all online users in one central registry or share a central queue amongst all producer and consumer objects.
 We want to:

 - ensure that exactly *one* object of a class exists.
 - provide a way to get that object.

 <!--more-->

-This is a **valid and a very common requirement** but is often equated and related to a design pattern called the Singleton.
+This is a **valid and a very common requirement** but is often equated and related to a design pattern called [Singleton](https://sourcemaking.com/design_patterns/singleton).
 While they provide a quick and easy solution, **singletons are considered bad because they make unit testing and debugging difficult**.
 [Brian Button](https://www.linkedin.com/in/brianbutton) has made some valid [arguments](https://blogs.msdn.microsoft.com/scottdensmore/2004/05/25/why-singletons-are-evil/) against singletons:

 > [Singletons] provide a well-known point of access to some service in your application so that you don’t have to pass around a reference to that service.
 How is that different from a global variable? (remember, globals are bad, right???)
 What ends up happening is that the **dependencies in your design are hidden inside the code, and not visible by examining the interfaces of your classes and methods**.
 You have to inspect the code to understand exactly what other objects your class uses.